cieljaune/angular-firebase-auth0/README.md

 1. Install node
 1. run npm install -g serve
-1. complete auth0-variables.js with your keys
-1. configure your Auth0, manage your Application, set Addon : Firebase
+1. Create a database on Firebase and Create an application on AuthO and set Addon : Firebase
 1. add a file to root path 'api-variables.js' with vars:

 	`var FIREBASE_BASE_URL  = 'your_firebase_url';`